 Acquired Brain Disorder

 Acquired Brain Disorder is a severe and lifelong disabling condition that significantly impairs a person’s ability to function in society.
 At The Moore Center, we can help determine a person’s eligibility for services, and from there we offer a range of individualized services to meet specific needs.
+We also subcontract with a variety of external vendors who provide appropriate supports and services within our community.

 We emphasize Participant Directed and Managed Services to allow the individual or their representative the greatest degree of choice and autonomy possible.